 The Clockmakers’ Museum is now closed to public viewing while it moves from Guildhall to the Science Museum where it will re-open in October 2015.
 Notice will be given once the date is confirmed.
-A new web-page is under construction; until then updates about the new “Time Gallery” in the Science Museum, including its opening date in 2015, will be posted as and when available.
+A new web-page is also under construction.

 Meanwhile, details of many items in the Clockmakers’ Museum Collection can still be viewed via the Bridgeman site and the guide-book to the Collection: “Clockmakers’ of London” by Sir George White can be purchased via the Company’s Shop.